Difference Between Manhua, Manga And Manhwa, Did You Know? Best 2023

 The History of Manhua, Manhwa and Manga

-The terms manga and manhwa actually come from the Chinese term manhua, which means impromptu drawings.
-Originally, these terms were used within Japan, Korea, and China as general terms for all comics and graphic novels, regardless of the country of origin.
+Manga and manhwa stem from the Chinese word manhua, meaning impromptu sketches.
+Japan, Korea, and China formerly used these words for all comics and graphic novels, regardless of origin.

 Manhwa became popular during the 1950s to 1960s but declined due to the strict censorship laws in the mid-1960s.
 However, manhwa became popular again when South Korea launched websites that publish digital manhwa known as webtoons, such as Daum Webtoon in 2003 and Naver Webtoon in 2004.
 Then in 2014, Naver Webtoon launched globally as LINE Webtoon.